xoselolo/LS-Helpy-Chatbot/README.md

 ## Objective

 The final step of our chatbot may be the construction of a schedule and a download of it in the student cell.

+### Why had we choose Flutter Language for this.

+We didn't know how this Language works (we just know to program a little bit only for Android) and it has been a great oportunity to get introduced to this new and good perspective framework.

+We used Google's tool "Dialog Flow" to have an ordered conversation phase to phase.